dapr/quickstarts/8.observability/README.md

 ## Deploy Zipkin to the cluster and set it as the tracing provider

 In this sample Zipkin is used as the underlying tracing system.
-Examine [*./deploy/zipkin.yaml*](https://github.com/dapr/samples/blob/master/8.observability/deploy/zipkin.yaml) and see how it includes three sections:
+Examine [*./deploy/zipkin.yaml*](./deploy/zipkin.yaml) and see how it includes three sections:

 1. A **Deployment** for Zipkin using the *openzipkin/zipkin* docker image.
 2. A **Service** which will expose Zipkin internally as a ClusterIP in Kubernetes.
 3. A **Component** that defines Zipkin as the tracing provider for Dapr.

-Apply the YAML to your cluster by running:
+Deploy to your cluster by running:

 `kubectl apply -f ./deploy/zipkin.yaml`